-SHW637.1 Obstacles which may be used: fences shall simulate

-obstacles found in the hunting field, such as natural looking post and rail, brush, walls, coops and ascending oxers (not square).
+SHW637.1 Obstacles which may be used: fences shall simulate obstacles found in the hunting field, such as natural looking post and rail, brush, walls, coops and ascending oxers (not square).
 Triple bar and hogsback are prohibited.
 Striped poles are not recommended; PVC poles used as rails are not permitted.

 SHW637.2 The top element of all fences must be securely placed so that a slight rub will not cause a knockdown.
 It is recommended, but not required, to use FEI approved safety cups of breakable pins in the schooling/warm up ring and on all fences in the show arena.
-SHW637.3 Distance between fences is recommended to be in

-SHW637.3 Distance between fences is recommended to be in I2-foot (3.5 meters) increments with the exception of some combinations: one stride in and out, 24-26 feet (7 meters); two strides in and out, 36 feet (II meters); three strides, 48 feet (I4.5 meters);
+SHW637.3 Distance between fences is recommended to be in 12-foot (3.5 meters) increments with the exception of some combinations: one stride in and out, 24-26 feet (7 meters); two strides in and out, 36 feet (11 meters); three strides, 48 feet (14.5 meters).
+In Rookie classes, exhibitor may add one stride in standard set standard set line without penalty as long as it is done consistently throughout the course.
+Footage of distance between fences must be on the posted courses.
+If footage is not posted then management is required to allow a course walk prior to class.